Brighton94/chat-bot-stackoverflow-assistant/README.md

 I wrote a bot which was able to not only answer **_programming-related questions_**, but also **_maintain a dialogue_**.
 I had to also detect the intent of the user from the question.
 So the first thing I had to do was to **_distinguish programming-related questions from general ones_**.

 Afterwards, I had to find a relevant answer (a thread from StackOverflow) on a question using vector representations to calculate similarity between the question and existing threads.
-From the previous assingment, the `question_to_vec` function was able to create such a representation based on word vectors.
+So the idea was to convert a question into a vector and calculate the cosine similarity, for instance, with thread vectors.

 At the end, I combined everything that I have done and enabled the bot to maintain a dialogue.
 I trained/taught the bot to sequentially determine the intent and, depending on the intent, select the best answer.
 As soon as this was done, I had the have the opportunity to chat with the bot and check how well it answers both programming-related and general questions such as: "Hey", "How are you doing?", "What's your hobby?", "How to write a loop in python?", "How to delete rows in pandas?", "python3 re", "What is the difference between c and c++", "Multithreading in Java", "Catch exceptions C++", "What is AI?", etc.